 You will consider the use of information technology in managing projects, together with organisational change and innovation, and study the planning and control of projects in relation to the organisations that contribute to and manage the process.

-We review modules regularly to ensure they're relevant to the latest trends and events, but the overall aims and content themes remain the same
+We review modules regularly to ensure they're relevant to the latest trends and events, but the overall aims and content themes remain the same.
+The following core modules are indicative of the course structure:

 Learning and Teaching